collegeman/sharepress/readme.txt

 E-mail based tech support is available to PRO customers.
 All you have to do is [buy a key](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.9 =
+* Fixed: Long-standing issue with encoding og:title and og:description fields
+* Fixed: Using incorrect title for og:title when is_front_page() is true
+* Fixed: Correctly report license for support purposes
+* Added: Use Object Updater API to call for a rescrape before posting content to Facebook

 = 2.2.8 =
 * Change: Compatible with WordPress 3.4.1